albetnov/content/blogs/rent-n-go-part-1.md

 }
 ```

 and each of these declarations is usually bound to its package.
 So in `package main` you can't have two functions with the same name even though you define them in different files.
-Now because of that in order to get such behavior this directory structure were used in our project:
+Now because of that in order to get such behavior this directory structure was used in our project:

 - controller
   - controllerName